Mail-in Voting by Military Voters and Voters who Reside Outside the U.S.

 - Are a military voter or a voter who lives outside of the U.S.;

-If you are eligible to vote for State and local contests, Maryland allows you to vote for these contests on the Federal Write-In Absentee Ballot.
-Please use the list of State candidates and local candidates and ballot questions to assist you with completing the Federal Write-In Absentee Ballot.
+If you are eligible to vote for State and local contests, Maryland allows you to vote for these contests on the Federal Write-In Ballot.
+Please use the list of State candidates and local candidates and ballot questions to assist you with completing the Federal Write-In Ballot.

 Can I have help voting?